agiacobbi/agiacobbi.github.io/index.markdown

 processing and feature extraction from child-directed speech data.
 Read more about this in the Projects section.
 As a teaching assistant, I interact with students during offce hours and break down confusing topics.
 I also develop test programs to grade assignments.
-Outside of the classroom, you can probably find me outside playing sports As a teaching assistant, or at a piano teaching myself a new song.
+Outside of the classroom, you can probably find me outside playing sports, tutoring fellow students, or at a piano teaching myself a new song.

 For a quick summary, you can find my resume [here](/assets/Resume.pdf).